-TAILOR (https://tailor-network.eu)
+www.tailor-network.eu

 TAILOR aims to build the capacity to provide the scientific foundations for Trustworthy AI in Europe.
-TAILOR develops a network of research excellence centres, leveraging and combining learning, optimisation, and reasoning.
+TAILOR develops a network of research excellence centres, leveraging and combining learning, optimisation, and reasoning such as neurosymbolic AI.
 These systems are meant to provide descriptive, predictive, and prescriptive systems integrating data-driven and knowledge-based approaches.

-The TAILOR consortium consists of 54 partners, including 10 industry partners, from 20 countries and more than 250 researchers and professionals.
+The TAILOR consortium consists of 54 partners, including 10 industry partners, from 20 countries and more than 300 researchers and professionals.
 The network also has more than 100 network members from 25 countries including both academia and industry.
-Its research is organised in five research programs and have resulted in more than 250 publications of which more than 150 in A/A venues.
+Its research is organised in five research programs and have resulted in more than 500 publications of which more than 150 in A/A venues.
 TAILOR has also organised 4 challenges and 5 Theme Development Workshops with strategic thinkers and AI researchers from industry as well as academic institutions to jointly identify strategic AI research areas and challenges in specific sectors.
-The TAILOR Connectivity Fund provides funding for research visits between TAILOR partners and TAILOR non-partners to encourage and support new joint research.
+The TAILOR Connectivity Fund provided funding for research visits between TAILOR partners and TAILOR non-partners to encourage and support new joint research.
+Al, Data, and Robotics 'made in Europe'

 Reflecting the strength of the European Union, these networks are 'united in diversity'; their accommodation of diverse research perspectives, priorities, and participants is helping to build a vibrant European ADR research landscape.

 To help build understanding of this landscape, and of the work of the NoEs, this document presents an overview of the research challenges currently engaging network members and introduces the areas of technology development that are helping to address these challenges.
-It complements the Strategic Research Agendas that have been produced by some of the networks; those Research Agendas provide detailed roadmaps for progress in AI research and should be considered alongside the overview provided here.
+It complements the Strategic Research Agendas that have been produced by some of the networks; those Research Agendas provide detailed roadmaps for progress in Al research and should be considered alongside the overview provided here.
 Annex 1 provides a short summary of each NoE Strategic Research Agenda, which illustrate their areas of focus and strategic approaches.